18 Ultic Soils

 Ultic soils are acidic soils with clayey and/or organic illuvial features in subsoil horizons.
-They are developed in clayey weathering products of felsic sediments or igneous rocks and usually contain mixtures of clay minerals including kaolinite, halloysite, aluminium-interlayered vermiculite and smectite.
+They are developed in clayey weathering products of felsic sediments, igneous rocks or strongly weathered tephra deposits, and usually contain mixtures of clay minerals including kaolinite, halloysite, aluminium-interlayered vermiculite and smectite.
 A few are developed in the weathering products of limestones and greensands.
-They have low potassium, magnesium and phosphorus reserves and contain mostly small concentrations of highly weathered minerals.
+They have low potassium, magnesium and phosphorus reserves and contain mostly highly weathered minerals.
 Eluvial horizons or other features such as skeletans in the upper parts of the Bt horizon are indicative of clay destruction/removal processes.
 Argillic horizons are usually present.

-The order comprises most northern yellow-brown earths, podzolised northern yellow-brown earths, many central yellow-brown earths (particularly those described as derived from pre-weathered parent materials) and some northern podzols and yellow-brown sands of the NZ Genetic Soil Classification.
+The order comprises most northern yellow-brown earths, podzolised northern yellow-brown earths, many central yellow-brown earths (particularly those described as derived from pre-weathered parent materials) and some northern podzols and yellow-brown sands of the New Zealand Genetic Soil Classification.
 Most Ultic Soils are Ultisols in Soil Taxonomy.

 Ultic Soils are most common in the northern North Island, and the Wellington, Marlborough and Nelson regions.